 The Networked European Software and Services Initiative

-NESSI is organising a Members' networking evening on Monday 26 September in Bratislava, during the ICT Proposers' Day 2016.
-Members who wish to attend should register by sending an email to the NESSI Office.
+NESSI held a successful Members' evening on Monday 26 September in Bratislava, during the ICT Proposers' Day 2016.
+Over thirty Members met at the Crowne Plaza Hotel for informal networking and consortium building.

 > NESSI White Paper on Security and Privacy - From the Perspective of Software, Services, Cloud and Data